 Brad has an active pro bono practice including representing low-income taxpayers facing a Tax Court trial.
 He has helped more than 50 pro bono clients resolve their tax disputes.
 Brad also volunteers through the Richmond Bar Pro Bono Clearinghouse to provide pro bono representation to nonprofits seeking tax-exempt status and assistance resolving tax disputes.

 Brad serves as the past president of the Board of Directors of the Community Tax Law Project, a low-income taxpayer clinic based in Richmond, Virginia.
-He also is the pro bono outside general counsel to Armed Services Arts Partnership, a Virginia nonprofit that offers supportive, expressive arts programs at no cost to service members, veterans and military families.
+He also is the pro bono outside general counsel to Armed Services Arts Partnership (ASAP), a Virginia nonprofit that offers supportive, expressive arts programs at no cost to service members, veterans and military families.
 ASAP is known for its Comedy Bootcamp program.

 Brad is a certified public accountant licensed in the Commonwealth of Virginia.